-dedicated and appropriate space(s) available;

 timeout/access to down-regulating time;

 sensory room;

 accessing advice and support from local and national mental health agencies and charities.

 Monitoring

 Governors monitor the school’s endeavours to promote the mental health and wellbeing of staff and pupils in a range of ways including meeting with school leaders and staff, reviewing the Trust annual staff and pupil questionnaires and talking to pupils.